 - The Liberty Trike rear is 25" wide and was designed to be narrower than any conventional adult tricycle just for this purpose.
 Doorways are easily navigated, making the Liberty Trike ideal for indoor use.
 The 2.5" wide tires provide added stability in consideration of the narrow rear.

 - Can I ride it into the store?

 - This is a great question and the answer remains to be seen.
-The trike was designed to be agile indoors with the narrow 25" rear and can also do a full 360 degree turn forward or in reverse so if you're in a supermarket isle and need to turn around you can do it.
-Whether or not they let you ride the isles... we look forward to you letting us know!
+The trike was designed to be agile indoors with the narrow 25" rear and can also do a full 360 degree turn forward or in reverse so if you're in a supermarket aisle and need to turn around you can do it.
+Whether or not they let you ride the aisles... we look forward to you letting us know!